Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

 **Measurements** - A measurement is any _variable width_ slice of binary information.
-These are limited to the host architecture's bit-width, allowing them to be considered a _single computable value_ - in Go, often an `int`.
-Essentially, this tracks the remainder of any bits in excess of a whole byte automatically - efficiently packing them into a byte whenever possible while still providing convenient access to the underlying bits.
+These are limited to the host architecture's bit-width, allowing them to be considered a _single computable value_ - in Go, often an `int` - in hardware, a `word`.
+Essentially, this tracks the remainder of any bits in excess of a whole byte automatically - efficiently packing them into a byte wherever possible while still providing convenient access to the underlying bits.
+Why is this so damn important?
+Well, the _**width**_ of a measurement is a distinct variable which is _contextually relational_ to its underlying _**value**_ - and it's **_critical_** to the synthesis process!
+The thing is, hardware currently cannot dynamically change its `word` "width" - but a _measurement_ **_can!_** ..._"using the power of already written words"_ =)

+_Yes, I wholeheartedly mean that philosophically, metaphysically, computationally, virtually, psychologically, abstractly, linguistically, theologically,  and, well..._

+_...**all** of the 'lys'!_

+Let us not forget our roots - maybe one day we can find a way to dynamically allocate a `word` at the hardware level!

 **Phrases** - A phrase is a _slice_ of measurements, allowing the storage of arbitrary lengths of binary information that's not limited to the host architecture's bit-width.